baothach10/my-dream-garage/README.md

 # my-dream-garage

-**Dream Garage** is an interactive 3D web experience that brings your fantasy garage to life.
+**My Dream Garage** is an interactive 3D web experience that brings your fantasy garage to life.
 Designed as a personal showroom for showcasing an exclusive collection of supercars, this project blends cutting-edge 3D graphics with smooth, cinematic animations.

 Powered by **Three.js**, the showroom features high-fidelity 3D models of iconic supercars, immersive lighting, and realistic reflections to elevate the visual experience.
 The application is structured using **React.js**, enabling fast rendering and modular architecture.